joseeden/joeden/docs/Cybersecurity/001-Fundamentals/041-Ports-and-Protocols.md

 - Randomized MAC addresses are sent to the network switch.
 - When this happens, the network switch will simply fail open.
 - When it fail-open, the switch begins to rebroadcast all traffic out to every port.
-- More details can be found here: [MAC Address Flooding](./023-Attacks.md#mac-address-flooding)
+- For more information, please see [MAC Address Flooding](./023-Attacks.md#mac-address-flooding)

 ### Implementing Port Security